tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 > **!
 Tips**:
 >
 > Sometimes you will your application isn't live but the message shows the deployment has been successfully deployed.
-> You may need to check the "Events" in the deployment resource, it can provide some details on the issue
+> To diagnose the issue, check the "Events" in the Deployment resource.
+Events provide detailed insights into potential problems, such as scheduling failures, insufficient resources, or container startup issues.

 - **Delete the deployment**: